 Staying on top of your finances plays a major role in whether you achieve your money goals.
-When you have a life full of career, family and personal demands on your plate, a regular review of your spendings, savings, and debts can fall by the wayside.
+When you have a life full of career, family and personal demands on your plate things can get busy fast.
+As a result, a regular review of your spendings, savings, and debts can fall by the wayside.

-If you feel like all the responsibilities in your life keep you from creating a budget or logging into your online financial account, even once a week, use these hacks to help you manage your money.
+If you feel like all the responsibilities in your life keep you from creating a budget or logging into your online financial account, even once a week, use these hacks to help you improve your money management.

 Spending time on your finances deserves to be prioritized like every other important event in your life.
 Consider adding recurring money check-in dates to your calendar as you set up a meeting at work, or a doctor's appointment for yourself or your family.

-For example, you can schedule a time to check your financial accounts daily, update your actual spending in your budget bi-weekly, get competitive quotes for vehicle insurance coverage quarterly, and review your retirement contribution and tax withholding amounts annually.
+For example, you can schedule a time to check your financial accounts daily and update your actual spending in your budget bi-weekly.
+You can even schedule time to get competitive quotes for vehicle insurance coverage quarterly and review your retirement contribution and tax withholding amounts annually.

 It can be challenging to routinely log in to all your different banking, creditor and service provider accounts to maintain a full understanding of where your money stands.

-Overcome this challenge by using mobile apps, like Mint, that pull together all your account balances, upcoming bills, summarize the progress towards financial goals and offer the ability pay bills right from your phone.
+Overcome this challenge by using mobile apps, like Mint or Clarity Money.
+These apps pull together all your account balances, upcoming bills, summarize the progress towards financial goals and offer the ability to pay bills right from your phone.

-Also, explore signing up for text alerts from your financial institution, to receive messages with account balances, transaction activity, and even bill due dates to your mobile phone, when it's available.
+Also, explore signing up for text alerts from your financial institution.
+You'll be able to receive messages with account balances, transaction activity, and even bill due dates to your mobile phone when it's available.

-Important financial tasks like switching financial institutions, updating beneficiary designations, disputing charges, changing payment account information, rolling over an old retirement account or changing your legal name after a marriage, take more time and effort than a quick review of your account activity.
+Important financial tasks can take a ton of time.
+For instance, switching financial institutions, updating beneficiary designations, disputing charges, changing payment account information, rolling over an old retirement account or changing your legal name after marriage.
+You'll definitely need more than a few minutes to get things like this done.

 Whether your employer offers an official Financial Fitness Day or not, taking some personal time off to tend to your finances is well worth it.

-Use this time to schedule your money reminders for the next 6 months, develop your budget, open a separate savings account at a brick and mortar location one town over, or tackle those long overdue financial tasks, all in one day.
+Use this time to schedule your money reminders for the next 6 months, develop your budget, open a separate savings account or tackle those long-overdue financial tasks, all in one day.